yachielab/Interstellar/README.md

 Interstellar -conf process.conf -qconf distributed_computing.conf
 ```

-See here for the detail settings of the configuration file.
+See below for the detail settings of the configuration file.

 ### Outputs